Skip to content

 Broker Conditions Can Change the Result

 The copied provider and your account may not receive identical fills.
-Differences can come from spread, commission, execution speed, minimum lot size, slippage, and broker liquidity.
+Differences can come from spread, commission, execution speed, minimum lot size, slippage, symbol suffixes, and broker liquidity.
 These differences matter more for scalping, gold, and strategies with tight exits.

 Before connecting, review the broker requirement and account type.
 Then check your platform during the hours the strategy usually trades.
 If the strategy depends on tight spreads but your broker is wider, results can diverge.